-Pioneered by Joseph Pilates in the early 20th century, Pilates is a form of exercise designed to enhance the balance between mind, body and spirit.
+Pioneered by Joseph Pilates in the early 20th century, Pilates is a form of exercise designed to enhance the balance between mind, body, and spirit.
 It is low-impact and can be enjoyed by people of almost any fitness ability.
 Plus, its focus on postural alignment and balance can help you achieve better overall health and resolve many chronic aches and pains.
 Unfortunately, many people are intimidated to join a Pilates class.
-This may be for a variety of reasons, but fear of injury or concern over not being able to measure up to others are fairly common.
+This may be for a variety of reasons, but fear of injury or concern over not being able to measure up to others is fairly common.

 1. Practice Self Care

 It is very important to take proper care of yourself if you want to benefit from any exercise program.
-While self care can mean a lot of things to different people, it generally includes eating right, staying hydrated and making sure you get enough rest.
+While self-care can mean a lot of things to different people, it generally includes eating right, staying hydrated, and making sure you get enough rest.
 Start by upping your fluid intake.
 Try to limit drinks to primarily plain or fruit-infused water for the best results.
-You will avoid dehydration, flush toxins and metabolic waste from body systems and minimize food cravings that may actually be the result of thirst.
+You will avoid dehydration, flush toxins, and metabolic waste from body systems, and minimize food cravings that may actually be the result of thirst.